-The Committee reviews director compensation annually.
-Based on consultation with their independent compensation consultant and market data, the Committee recommends for approval by our Board the annual cash retainer, chair and membership fees, stock awards and other benefits for members of our Board.
-The Committee's objective with respect to director compensation is to provide compensation incentives that attract and retain individuals of outstanding ability.
+The ESG Committee reviews non-employee director compensation annually.
+Based on consultation with their independent compensation consultant and market data, the ESG Committee recommends for approval by our Board the annual cash retainer, chair and membership fees, stock awards and other benefits for members of our Board.
+The ESG Committee's objective with respect to non-employee director compensation is to provide compensation incentives that attract and retain individuals of outstanding ability.
 Directors who are Company employees do not receive a retainer or fees for service on our Board or any committees.
-For fiscal year 2021, directors who were not employees received: